sajswl/encryptonize-core/documentation/api/api-v3.0.0.md

 ## `authn.LoginUserResponse`
 The structure returned by a `authn.LoginUserResponse` request.
 It contains the User Access Token.
+Note that the User Access Token is valid for 1 hour.

 | Name           | Type   | Description                |
 |----------------|--------|----------------------------|